 Whenever you want to!
 These are guidelines, not strict rules.

-If you have suggestions for other questions that should be covered in this post, please leave them in the comments and I will update the post accordingly.
+If you have suggestions for other questions that should be covered in this post, please let me know on Twitter and I will update the post accordingly.

 Thank you to Sean Byrnes for giving me feedback on this post.